neondatabase/website/content/docs/introduction/about.md

 These are just a few of the extensions supported by Neon.
 Explore all supported extensions [here](/docs/extensions/extensions-intro).

-Extensions can be installed with a simple `CREATE EXTENSION` command from Neon's [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) any SQL client; for example:
+Extensions can be installed with a simple `CREATE EXTENSION` command from Neon's [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client; for example:

 ```sql
 CREATE EXTENSION pgcrypto;
 ```

-## Low-latency connections from Edge and Serverless environments
+## Low-latency connections

+**Connect from Edge and Serverless environments**

 The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
-It enables you to query data from edge and serverless environments over HTTP or WebSockets instead of TCP.
+It enables you to query data from edge and serverless environments like **Vercel Edge Functions** or **Cloudflare Workers** over HTTP or WebSockets instead of TCP.
 This capability is particularly useful for achieving reduced query latencies, with the potential to achieve [sub-10ms Postgres query times](https://neon.tech/blog/sub-10ms-postgres-queries-for-vercel-edge-functions) when querying from Edge or serverless functions.
 But don't take our word for it.
 Try it for yourself with Vercel's [Functions + Database Latency app](https://db-latency.vercel.app/).
 This graph shows latencies for Neon's serverless driver:

 ![Vercel's Functions Database Latency app](/docs/introduction/latency_distribution_graph.png)

-## Instant database recovery with Point-in-Time Restore and Time Travel Assist
+## Instant database recovery

+**Instant Point-in-Time Restore with Time Travel Assist**

 We've all heard about multi-hour outages and data losses due to errant queries or problematic migrations.
 Neon's [Point-in-Time Restore](/docs/guides/branch-restore) feature allows you to instantly restore your data to a point in time before the issue occurred.
-With Neon, you can perform a restore operation in a few clicks, letting you get back online in the time it takes to choose a restore point, which in Neon can be a date and time or a Log Sequence Number (LSN).
+With Neon, you can perform a restore operation in a few clicks, letting you get back online in the time it takes to choose a restore point, which can be a date and time or a Log Sequence Number (LSN).

 To help you find the correct restore point, Neon provides a [Time Travel Assist](/docs/guides/time-travel-assist) feature that lets you connect to any selected time or LSN within your database history and run queries.
 Time Travel Assist is designed to work in tandem with Neon's restore capability to facilitate precise and informed restore operations.

 ## Build AI applications with Postgres and pgvector

+**Why pay for a specialized vector database service when you can just use Postgres?**

 Neon supports the [pgvector](/docs/extensions/pgvector) Postgres extension for storing and retrieving vector embeddings within your Postgres database.
 This feature is essential for building next-generation AI applications, enabling operations like fast and accurate similarity search, information retrieval, and recommendation systems directly in Postgres.
-Why pay for a specialized vecrtor database service when you have state-of-the-art capabilities in Postgres?
+Why pay for or add the complexity of a specialized vector database service when you have leading-egde capabilities in Postgres?
 Neon's own **Ask Neon AI** chat, built in collaboration with [InKeep](https://inkeep.com/), uses Neon with [pgvector](/docs/extensions/pgvector).
 For more, see [Powering next gen AI apps with Postgres](https://neon.tech/ai).

 ## Database DevOps with Neon's CLI, API, and GitHub Actions

-Neon is built for DevOps.
-Use our CLI, API, or GitHub Actions to build your CI/CI pipelines.
+**Neon is built for DevOps.
+Use our CLI, API, or GitHub Actions to build your CI/CD pipelines.**

 -  **Neon CLI**

-    With the Neon CLI, you can integrate Neon with development tools and CI/CD pipelines to enhance your development workflows, reducing the friction associated with database-related operations like creating projects, databases, and branches.
+    With the [Neon CLI](/docs/reference/neon-cli), you can integrate Neon with development tools and CI/CD pipelines to enhance your development workflows, reducing the friction associated with database-related operations like creating projects, databases, and branches.
 Once you have your connection string, you can manage your entire Neon database from the command line.
 This makes it possible to quickly set up deployment pipelines using GitHub Actions, GitLab CI/CD, or Vercel Preview Environments.
 These operations and pipelines can also be treated as code and live alongside your applications as they evolve and mature.

     ```bash
     neonctl branches create --name dev/alex